 Note: Documents on this page require a viewer.
 Excel Spreadsheets, PowerPoint presentations and Word documents will automatically download to your computer.
 Free viewers for the different documents are available at:

 This agreement is for an individual (1 person) who is coming onto campus for an event and nothing more.
-No other funds including travel or per diem is given to the speaker, the agreement can be marked at a Zero ICA.
+No other funds including travel or per diem are given to the speaker, the agreement can be marked at a Zero ICA.

 This form is to be filled out by the individual who is coming onto campus for a voluntary purpose.
 This agreement is only an offer of volunteer service and is not binding until lawfully approved by the Kern Community College District’s governing board.